-1. Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

-- 2. Inorganic contaminants, such as salts and metals that may be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - 3.
-Pesticides and herbicides, which may come from a variety of sources such as agricultural, urban stormwater runoff, and residential uses. - 4.
-Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and may also come from gas stations, urban stormwater runoff, and septic systems. - 5.
-Radioactive contaminants, which may be naturally-occurring or be the result of oil and gas production and mining activities.
+1. Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic agricultural livestock operations. systems. wildlife and 2.
+Inorganic contaminants, such as salts and metals that may be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+3. Pesticides and herbicides, which may come from a variety of sources such as agricultural, urban residential stormwater runoff. and uses.
+4. Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and may also come from gas stations, urban stormwater runoff. septic and systems.
+5. Radioactive contaminants, which may be naturally-occurring or be the result of oil and gas production and mining activities.